baehyunsol/Sodigy/Build.md

 ## Tests

-Once you built Sodigy, you should run tests to see if the build was successful.
-The test script requires [nushell](https://nushell.sh) to run.

-After installing the shell, run `nu tests.nu` to run the tests.
+Run `python3 tests.py` to see if it passes all the tests.